11:00 a.m.–12:30 p.m. ET

 -

-Dillon Fried, Senior Project Manager, Mobility Hawthorne Transportation Center
+Dillon Fried, Senior Project Manager, Mobility Hawthorne Transportation Center, Minneapolis, MN

 -

-Jacob Sherman, New Mobility Analyst, Portland Bureau of Transportation
+Jacob Sherman, New Mobility Analyst, Portland Bureau of Transportation, Portland, OR

 -

-Jeffrey Conor, Data Analytics Supervisor, City of Seattle, Seattle, WA, US
+Jeffrey Conor, Data Analytics Supervisor, City of Seattle, Seattle, WA

 -